-The UDWG participated in an initial urban design workshop on May 28, 2009 with focused follow-up meetings on June 16, 17, and 18, 2009 to discuss urban design concepts and potential station locations at three distinct geographic areas - the Financial District, Bunker Hill, and Little Tokyo/Historic Downtown.
+The UDWG participated in an initial urban design workshop on May 28, 2009 with focused follow-up meetings on June 16, 17, and 18, 2009 to discuss urban design concepts and potential station locations at three distinct geographic areas - the Financial District, Bunker Hill, and Little Tokyo/Historic Core.
 The UDWG examined localized issues, urban design guidelines, and specific geographic concerns regarding station locations and station design.
 The UDWG will be part of a continuing design process for the station area planning process in future phases of the project.

-The UDWG met with the Little Tokyo stakeholders in early summer 2010 to address issues specific to the Fully Underground LRT Alternative.
-The full UDWG will meet one more time thereafter so that Metro could share the new alternative and further discuss the urban design process.
+The UDWG met with the Little Tokyo stakeholders on February 2, 2011 to address issues specific to the LPA.
+The full UDWG met one more time thereafter so that Metro could share the new alternative and further discuss the urban design process.